MILL5/yocto/README.md

 ### Overview ###

 Welcome to Yocto!
-An extremely small, low on ceremony, high on value Inversion of Control Container.
+An extremely small, low on ceremony, high on value Inversion of Control container.
 Yocto has been designed to be very small, a few 100 lines of code, but extremely high qualify.

 Here are the core principals: